jonkislin/ashenstone_lorebook/docs/2025/AT-8.md

 ## Decisions

 - Ewyin offered a choice to go south and have the ear of Lord Admiral Jarodren Chakri.
-Given the bad blood between the party and Jarodren's father, the party declines, opting to go South.
+Given the bad blood between the party and Jarodren's father, the party declines, opting to go North instead.
   - Before Eywin leaves with his unconscious mother and Geoff (yes, he stole your Donkey), he tells Bolete - "you know, I've never seen anyone who looks more like Lord Admiral Jarodren.
 Are you a relation?"
 - While the party attempts to wrestle back Geoff, Lightsong appears in a flash, making off with Grimble Grumble.
   - "Ah yes, the Greater Bard.
 We go North now, do we not?"
 Grimble mutters as Lightsong cackles madly.
   - Lightsong opens a Planar Portal to a frozen landscape, and he and Grimble disappear before the party can react.

 ### The plan
-Given the events that transpired, the party decides to go North.
-They will go to Wulda, and seek to:
+The party will go to Wulda, and two possible quests lay before them:

-- find Kyerith
+- find Kyerith, the Seers' Shadow, before Ashenstone can.
-- rescue Grimble
+- rescue Grimble from Lightsong; can they also rescue Lightsong himself?
-- see if they cannot undo the curse on Lightsong, their old friend the Dreamcursed Bard.